lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 which is provided in the body of the request message.
 In contrast to the ckuann message, this approach follows the request/response model.

-The EE SHOULD reference its current trust anchor in a TrustAnchor structure in the request body, giving the root CA certificate if available; otherwise, the public key value of the trust anchor is given.
+The EE SHOULD reference its current trust anchor in RootCaCertValue in the request body, giving the root CA certificate if available.

 ~~~~
   GenMsg:    {id-it 20}, RootCaCertValue | < absent >